vexide/pros-template-rust/README.md

 cargo pros build
 ```

 The separate `pros` command is used to upload.
-Plug in your VEX robot brain via USB and run the following command to upload to program slot 1:
+Plug in your powered VEX robot brain via USB and run the following command to upload to program slot 1.
+If you changed the package name when setting up this template, you may need to adapt the name of the `.bin` file.

 ```console
 pros upload --target v5 --slot 1 ./target/armv7a-vexos-eabi/debug/pros-template-rust.bin